 A pair of griffins in Vienna

-Monument to Wilhelm von Tegetthoff
+Monument to Tegetthoff

-This monument to Wilhelm von Tegetthoff stands next to the railway station Praterstern in Vienna.
-The designer of the column was Carl von Hasenauer.
-The statue is a work by Carl Kundmann.
-Wilhelm von Tegetthoff was an Austrian admiral and became famous for the victory of Lissa (1866).
+This monument to Wilhelm von Tegetthoff stands next to the Praterstern railway station in Vienna.
+Wilhelm von Tegetthoff was an Austrian admiral who became famous for the Victory of Lissa (1866).
 [German]